Common-law marriage: Canada

-Same-sex partners can also marry legally in Quebec, as elsewhere in Canada.

-Saskatchewan

-In Saskatchewan, common-law relations are regulated by The Family Property Act and The Family Maintenance Act.
-Queen's Bench justices have sanctioned common-law relationships as simultaneously existing in family law while one or more of the spouses were also civilly married to others.
+Canada does not have the institution of common-law marriage, where a couple can be legally married by living together with an intention to be married, and without a formal ceremony.
+However, informal cohabitation relationships are recognised for certain purposes in Canada, creating legal rights and obligations.

 Denmark

 § 27 of the historical Jyske Lov, which covered Funen, Jutland and Schleswig in the years 1241–1683, reads:

 India

 In the case of D. Velusamy v D. Patchaiammal (2010), the Supreme Court of India defined, with reference to the Domestic Violence Act of 2005, "a relationship in the nature of marriage" as "akin to a common law marriage".
 The Supreme Court declared that the following are required to satisfy the conditions for a common-law marriage or a relationship in the nature of marriage: